eXascaleInfolab/pgpr/readme.md

 ## Citation

-Please cite the following paper when using RecovDB:
+Please cite the following paper when using PGPR:
 ``` bash
 @inproceedings{arous2021www,
   title={Peer Grading the Peer Reviews: A Dual-Role Approach for Lightening the Scholarly Paper Review Process},